nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The `GAME_ID` must exist in the games list to be deleted.

 Examples:
-* `game --delete Valorant` Deletes the game record `Valorant` from the game list if it exists.
+* `game --delete Valorant` Deletes the game `Valorant` from the game list if it exists.

 ![Ui](images/ui-screenshots/game-delete.png)
 <br><center><ins>Image: Command feedback box showing that the game `Valorant` has been deleted</ins></center>